Tiger Cruise (film): Production

 While the film is set aboard the USS Constellation, it was actually filmed aboard the USS John C. Stennis and the USS Nimitz.
 It was also filmed on location in San Diego.

-Panettiere sings the theme song for the film, "My Hero Is You".
+Hayden Panettiere also performs the film's theme song, "My Hero Is You".

 Broadcast and release

 Tiger Cruise had its broadcast premiere on Disney Channel on August 6, 2004, but the film had its premiere in Los Angeles with many stars of other Disney Channel Original Movies in attendance.

 Reception

 Many critics noted that the film departed from the usual Disney Channel Original Movie formula.
 Laura Fries of Variety noted that the film "...carries many Disney hallmarks — a burgeoning teen-queen star, a catchy theme song and predictable subplots, but marks a departure from the net’s usual fairytale formula" and adds that writers "Anna Sandor and Bruce Graham deserve kudos for filtering a tough story through the eyes of kids without diluting the message...
 [The film] never feels exploitative or opportunistic."
 Mike McDaniel of The Houston Chronicle states that "The sobering events of 9/11 give this otherwise typical Disney movie unusual gravity."
 Barbara Vancheri of Pittsburgh Post-Gazette describes Tiger Cruise as "a veritable recruitment film with a predictable conclusion but it's a pretty good little movie with solid leading performances", adding "the movie comes down on the side of maturity, sacrifice and duty, and it's hard to argue with that."
 However, Anita Gates of The New York Times was more critical, describing the film as "a worthy two-hour movie", but notes that Tiger Cruise "feels polarizing rather than patriotic".

 The film drew 3.8 million viewers, scoring a 2.8 household rating, and attracting 1.4 million viewers among tweens 9–14.
 Three encore telecast averaged 2.5 million viewers.

 Tiger Cruise holds a 67% rating on Rotten Tomatoes based on six reviews.